-Manuscripts are submitted to the journal on the understanding that the same manuscript has not been simultaneously submitted to another journal, is not under processing by another journal, has not been accepted by another journal and no substantial part of the data contained in the manuscript has already been published elsewhere.
+Manuscripts are submitted to the journal on the understanding that the same manuscripts have not been simultaneously submitted to another journal, are not under processing by another journal, have not been accepted by another journal and no substantial part of the data contained in the manuscript have already been published elsewhere.

-Revised manuscripts are expected to be submitted within four weeks of communicating the editorial decision.
+The revised manuscripts are expected to be submitted within at most four weeks of communicating the editorial decision.
 As a matter of editorial policy, revised manuscripts are not returned to external reviewers for re-assessment.
-Rather, in-house editors vet revised manuscripts to ensure compliance with the suggestions and queries raised by external reviewers except for technical issues which must necessarily be assessed by the external reviewers.
+In-house editors vet revised manuscripts to ensure compliance with the suggestions and queries raised by external reviewers except for technical issues which must necessarily be assessed by the external reviewers.
 The other situation in which revised manuscripts may be returned to external peer reviewers is when the manuscript, after the initial review is recommended for rejection and re-submission.
-When a manuscript is accepted, a formal letter of acceptance indicating the manuscript number, title of the manuscript and the list of authors, is issued to the authors.
+When a manuscript is provisionally accepted, authors are requested to make the payment for the prescribed publication fees.
+A manuscript is only formally accepted following the settlement of financial obligations to the journal.
+Subsequently, a formal letter of acceptance indicating the manuscript number, title of the manuscript and the list of authors, is issued to the authors.

 Upon acceptance, the editorial board reserves the exclusive right to edit manuscripts (from the title to the references, including tables and figures) to meet the journal’s style prior to publishing.
 Accepted manuscripts are published online (at www.annalsofhealthresearch.com) and in print.

 The journal abhors duplicate submission, data falsification, data fabrication and duplication of data already accepted by or published in other journals (even when certain cosmetic changes/additions are made).
-Plagiarism of any form, is also considered a major publication misconduct.
-The Editorial Board uses intrinsic mechanisms for detecting data falsifications, fabrications, duplications and plagiarism and where detected, such acts of publication misconduct shall be officially addressed according to the provisions of the ICMJE.
-Such cases of publication frauds shall be treated with outright rejection if detected prior to publishing or retraction if detected after publishing.
-The concerned authors shall be blacklisted and shall be officially reported to their institutions.
+Plagiarism of any form, is also considered a major publication misconduct hence every manuscript is subjected to electronic plagiarism check.
+Where publication misconducts are detected, such acts shall be officially addressed according to the provisions of the ICMJE.
+Such cases of publication frauds shall be treated withoutright rejection if detected prior to publishing or retraction if detected after publishing.
+The concerned authors shall be blacklisted and shall be officially reported to their home institutions.

 The articles and other materials published in the Annals of Health Research are protected by the Nigerian Copyright laws.
 The journal owns the copyright over every article, scientific and intellectual materials published in it.
 However, with the open access publishing policy and under the provisions of the Creative Commons Attribution Non-Commercial 4.0 License, the journal grants all authors, users and researchers, free access to the materials published online in the journal with the permission to copy, use and distribute the materials contained therein for non-commercial but academic and scientific purposes, provided the source is adequately cited and credited.

 The views, information and opinions expressed and presented in the articles and other materials published in the journal only reflect the submission of the respective authors.
 Neither the journal, the editorial team, the editorial board, other agents and representatives of the journal nor the publishers of the journal assumes liability or responsibility for the accuracy, completeness and validity of the contents of the materials so published in the journal.
-Therefore, only manuscripts accompanied with the signed Copyright Transfer/ Undertaking Form will be processed.
+Therefore, only manuscripts accompanied by the signed Copyright Transfer/Undertaking Form will be processed.

 The Copyright Transfer/Undertaking Form to be signed by the Corresponding Author is as follows: